 Employees on Municipal Pension Plan shall receive a maximum of three (3) days bereavement leave with pay on the death of an immediate family member.
-Immediate family member shall include: Husband, Wife, Child, Brother, Sister, Parent, Stepfather, Stepmother, Grandparent, Grandchild, Father-in-Law, Mother-in-Law, Sister-in-Law and Brother-in-Law.
+Immediate family member shall include: Spouse, Child, Sibling, Parent, Step-parent, Grandparent, Grandchild, Parent-in-Law, and Sibling-in-Law.
+Bereavement Leave will normally be taken within one (1) month of the death of a family member.
+Where circumstances do not allow the leave to be taken within one (1) month, exceptions may be granted by written application to the appropriate representative from the Employee Services division.